cityofships/azimuth-config/docs/configuration/04-target-cloud/01-openstack-blazar.md

 coral_credits_enabled: yes
 ```

-Details on how to configure OpenStack Blazar to use Coral Credits as an enforcement plugin,
+For Details on how to configure Blazar to use Coral Credits as an enforcement plugin, and how
-and how to configure the credits assigned to each OpenStack project, are detailed in the
+to configure the credit allocations for each OpenStack project, see the
 [Coral Credits documentation](https://github.com/stackhpc/coral-credits/blob/main/README.md#blazar-configuration).

 ## Azimuth configuration

-To enable support for "time-limited" platforms in Azimuth, i.e. platforms that are automatically
+To enable "time-limited" platforms in Azimuth, i.e. platforms that are automatically deleted
-deleted at a specified time in the future, set the following variable:
+at a specified time in the future, set the following variable:

 ```yaml  title="environments/my-site/inventory/group_vars/all/variables.yml"
 azimuth_scheduling_enabled: true